edluong/Cards/ReadME.md

 TO DO:
 - rewrite getPairList() -> PairCountSort(self,Hand):
 - requirements: returns a Hand now. sorts the hand based on pair count and strength of card
+- make Aces be value of 14.
+Only put in case for straight when Ace is in a straight
 - make the methods in PokerUtil static
 - write a compareHands pokerUtil function to determine the winning hand; need to modify the tuple that handRanking returns